griffin104/Group2-Final-INST377SP2021/README.md

 ## Known Bugs and Future Development
 ### Bugs:
-- Using the textbox to filtering columns with numerical data returns any element in the column that matches the number no matter the position
+- Using the textbox to filter columns with numerical data returns any element in the column that matches the number no matter the position